safe-scan-ai/cancer-ai-3/cancer_ai/DOCS/COMPETITIONS.md

 ## Evaluation and Scoring

 - **Independent Evaluation**: Each validator independently evaluates the submitted models according to predefined criteria.
-- **Scoring Mechanism**: Detailed scoring mechanisms are outlined in the [competition guidelines](https://huggingface.co/spaces/safescanai/dashboard) and [DOCS](/DOCS/cometitions).
+- **Scoring Mechanism**: Detailed scoring mechanisms are outlined in the [competition guidelines](https://huggingface.co/spaces/safescanai/dashboard) and [DOCS](/DOCS/competitions).
 Validators run scheduled competitions and assess the models based on these criteria.
 - **Winning Criteria**: The best-performing model, according to the evaluation metrics, is declared the winner of the competition.
 - **Rewards**: The winner receives the full emission for that competition, divided by the number of competitions held.
+- **Rewards time decay**: If a miner stays at the top position for more than 30 days, their rewards start to decrease gradually.
+Every 7 days after the initial 30 days, their share of the rewards decreases by 10%.
+This reduction continues until their share reaches a minimum of 10% of the original reward.

 ## Configuration and Development

 - **Competition Configuration**: Each competition is configured through a `competition_config.json` file.
 This file defines all parameters and rules for the competition and is used by both miners and validators.